Gem Profile- Kyanite

 Softer than Sapphire, but Harder to Cut

-Terri McMahon suspended these light and dark blue kyanite beads on a triangular sterling silver wire frame to make earrings with movement.
+Terri McMahon used light and dark blue kyanite beads on a triangular sterling silver wire frame to create earrings with gentle movement.

 Judy Ellis's Gem Profile- Kyanite - , General Education, , Kyanite earrings

-Terri McMahon wrapped this occluded quartz crystal in sterling silver and copper wire, and accented the piece with 3 kyanite needle beads.
+Terri McMahon wrapped this occluded quartz crystal in sterling silver and copper wire and accented the piece with three kyanite needle beads.

 Judy Ellis's Gem Profile- Kyanite - , General Education, , Kyanite needle beads